opnfv/barometer/docs/release/userguide/installguide.oneclick.rst

 List of default plugins for collectd container
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. note::
-   The dpdk plugins dpdkevents and dpdkstat were tested with DPDK v18.11.
-   From Iruya release onwards, Barometer will support only DPDK v18.11 and above.
+   From Jerma release, the supported dpdk version is 19.11

+   If you would like to use v18.11, Do the following changes:
+    1.Update the dpdk version to v18.11 in <barometer>/src/package-list.mk
+    2.Replace all 'common_linux' string with 'common_linuxapp' in <barometer>/src/dpdk/Makefile

+   If you would like to downgrade to a version lower than v18.11, Do the following changes:
+    1.Update the dpdk version to a version lower than v18.11(Eg:- v16.11) in <barometer>/src/package-list.mk
+    2.Replace all 'common_linux' string with 'common_linuxapp' in <barometer>/src/dpdk/Makefile
-   If you would like to use lower versions, you would need to change the Makefile path from '(WORK_DIR)/kernel/linux/kni/Makefile' to (WORK_DIR)/lib/librte_eal/linuxapp/kni/Makefile in '(WORK_DIR)/src/dpdk/Makefile'.
+    3.Change the Makefile path from '(WORKDIR)/kernel/linux/kni/Makefile' to (WORKDIR)/lib/librte_eal/linuxapp/kni/Makefile in '(WORK_DIR)/src/dpdk/Makefile'.

 By default the collectd is started with default configuration which includes the followin plugins: